panpf/zoomimage/docs/wiki/subsampling.md

 > * [ZoomState].zoomable is equivalent to [ZoomImageView].zoomable
 > * [ZoomState].subsampling is equivalent to [ZoomImageView].subsampling

-Some images are huge in size, if they are read completely into memory will definitely make the app crash due to insufficient memory, the image loading framework will usually sample and then load, then the size of the image will become smaller, but the content of the image will also become blurry
+Some images are huge in size, if they are read completely into memory will make the app crash due to insufficient memory, the image loading framework will usually sample and then load, then the size of the image will become smaller, but the content of the image will also become blurry